 I am a Postdoctoral Scholar in the Marine Mammal Institute at Oregon State University's Hatfield Marine Science Center.
-I work with Dr. Scott Baker on a project to develop molecular methods to determine the age of endangered population of beluga whales in the Cook Inlet, Alaska.
+I work with Dr. Scott Baker on a project to develop molecular methods to determine the age of beluga whales in the endangered Cook Inlet, Alaska, population.
 I am also a Fulbright Arctic Initiative Scholar studying distributional shifts in Arctic fish species.

 Prior to moving to Oregon, I lived in Washington, DC, where I worked in the Office of International Affairs at the National Oceanic and Atmospheric Administration (NOAA) as a Sea Grant Knauss Marine Policy Fellow.

 Born and raised in Seattle, Washington, I grew up by the mountains and the sea.
 The compelling landscape of Seattle instilled in me a deep love of the natural world.
 After a stop in Ohio at Oberlin College and Conservatory of Music where I earned a B.A. in Biology and B.Music in Cello Performance, I traveled farther East to Woods Hole.

 My research as an undergraduate included one summer as an REU student at Mount Desert Island Biological Labs in Maine working with Dr. Andrew Christie on neuro-endorcrine regulation in green crabs, Carcinus maenas.
 I then spent two summers in Dr. Timothy Shank's lab at the Woods Hole Oceanographic Institution (WHOI); the first as a guest student and the second as a summer student fellow.
 It was not my first time in Woods Hole, though.
 As a junior in high school, I attended a summer program at the Sea Education Association.